kit-de-iniciacion-barato-para-empezar-en-arduino

 kit-iniciacion-arduino-uno

-Look carefully at the image and look for a Kit that is similar, and that doesn’t have many more or fewer components.
+kit-iniciacion-arduino-componentes Look carefully at the image and look for a Kit that is similar, and doesn’t have many more, nor fewer components.

 kit-iniciacion-arduino-sensores

-In addition to sensors, they include a push button, a rotary encoder, a joystick, and a touchless sensor.
-Finally, also note a relay module to control loads up to 220V.
+In addition to sensors, they may include a pushbutton, a rotary encoder, a joystick, and a touchless sensor.
+Finally, also worth mentioning is a relay module to control loads up to 220V.

 Other Components for our Kit

-However, there are other components that deserve special mention because I consider them particularly interesting.
-Here is a small personal collection, although I remind you that you don’t have to buy them all.
+However, there are other components that deserve special mention because I consider them especially interesting.
+Here’s a small collection.

 HC-SR04 Ultrasonic Sensor